Check on It: Composition

-"Check on It" is a midtempo R&B and hip hop song, which makes use of a heavy bassline, strings, wind instrument, and frequent "swinging pelvic taunts".
+"Check on It" is a midtempo hip-hop-influenced song, which makes use of a heavy bassline, strings, wind instrument, and frequent "swinging pelvic taunts".
 According to the sheet music published by Sony/ATV Music Publishing at Musicnotes.com, the song is written in the key of G major and is set in common time at 166 beats per minute.
 Beyoncé's vocal range spans from the low note A_{3} to the high note B_{4}.
 According to Bill Lamb of About.com, Beyoncé adopts smooth and alluring vocals throughout "Check on It".
 Lyrically, the song takes place in a dance club, where the female protagonist is letting the male patrons know that they are welcome to come and look at her body when she is dancing.
 "Check on It" starts with a verse-rap from Slim Thug: "Good girls gotta get down with them gangstas / Go head girl put some back and some neck up on it..."
 The rapper sounds like a 1975 Mercury Cougar turning over as he growls in his burly purr, as written by Bret McCabe of Baltimore City Paper.

 In the first verse, Beyoncé sings to the "sexual teasing" lyrics, which are addressed to the men looking at her: "I can be a tease, but I really wanna please you [...]
 Oohhh you watchin[g] me shake it, Ya can't take it, it’s blazin[g] ...".
 The chorus lines; "Dip it, pop it, twerk it, stop it, check on me tonight" are sung in a very quick and breathless manner by Beyoncé.
 Bret McCabe noted that her pace could be compared to that of R&B singer Donna Summer.
 Slim Thug appears again after the second verse to perform another different verse rap: "I’m checking on you boo, do what’chu do / And while you dance I’ma glance at this beautiful view / I’m keep my hands in my pants, I need to glue ’em with glue ...".
 Before the song ends, Beyoncé repeats the chorus lines four times as additional vocals of hers are played in the background.